Andrei Gromyko: United Nations

 Gromyko was appointed Permanent Representative of the Soviet Union to the United Nations (UN) in April 1946.
 The USSR supported the election of the first Secretary-General of the United Nations, Trygve Lie, a former Norwegian Minister of Foreign Affairs.
 However, in the opinion of Gromyko, Lie became an active supporter of the "expansionist behaviour" of the United States and its "American aggressionist" policy.
 Because of this political stance, Gromyko believed Lie to be a poor Secretary-General.
-Trygve's successor, Swede Dag Hammarskjöld also promoted what Gromyko saw as "anti-Soviet policies".
-U Thant, the third Secretary-General, once told Gromyko that it was close to impossible to have an objective opinion of the USSR in the Secretariat of the United Nations because the majority of secretariat members were of American ethnicity or supporters of the United States.
+Trygve's successor, Swede Dag Hammarskjöld also promoted what Gromyko claimed as "anti-Soviet policies".
+U Thant, the third Secretary-General, once told Gromyko that it was "close to impossible" to have an "objective opinion of the USSR" in the Secretariat of the United Nations because the majority of Secretariat members were of American nationality, or "supporters of the United States".

 Gromyko often used the Soviet veto power in the early days of the United Nations.
-So familiar was a Soviet veto in the early days of the UN that Gromyko became known as Mr Nyet, literally meaning "Mr No".
-During the first 10 years of the UN, the Soviet Union used its veto 79 times.
-In the same period, the Republic of China used the veto once, France twice and the others not at all.
+So familiar was a Soviet veto in the early days of the UN that Gromyko became known as Mr Nyet, literally meaning "Mr. No".
+During the first 10 years of the UN's history, the Soviet Union used its veto 79 times.
+In the same period, the Republic of China used the veto once, France twice, and the others not at all.
 On 14 May 1947, Gromyko advocated the one-state solution to the Israeli–Palestinian conflict, and the two-state solution as the second best option in the case that "relations between the Jewish and Arab populations of Palestine ... proved to be so bad that it would be impossible to reconcile them".

-Soviet ambassador to the United Kingdom
+Ambassador to the United Kingdom

 Gromyko was appointed Soviet ambassador to the United Kingdom at a June 1952 meeting with Joseph Stalin in the Kremlin.
 Stalin paced back and forth as normal, telling Gromyko about the importance of his new office, and saying "The United Kingdom now has the opportunity to play a greater role in international politics.
 But it is not clear in which direction the British government with their great diplomatic experience will steer their efforts [...]
 This is why we need people who understand their way of thinking".
-Gromyko met with Winston Churchill in 1952 not to talk about current politics but nostalgically about World War II.
-Gromyko met Churchill again in 1953 to talk about their experiences during World War II before returning to Russia when he was appointed Deputy Minister of Foreign Affairs.
+Gromyko met with Winston Churchill in 1952, not to talk about current politics, but nostalgically, about World War II.
+Gromyko met Churchill again in 1953 to talk about their experiences during World War II before returning to Russia, when he was appointed as the Deputy Minister of Foreign Affairs.